A Comprehensive Guide to Defibrillators

 Nearly 400,000 people experience sudden cardiac arrest (SCA) outside of hospitals in the United States.
 About 120,000 of these occur in workplace or community settings outside of the home.
 Whether on the subway, at work, or simply enjoying a favorite baseball game, sudden cardiac arrest can happen anywhere and at any time.
 SCA remains the third leading cause of death in the U.S. with a low 6 percent survival rate.

 The American Heart Association recommends public buildings like malls, parks, event centers, transportation hubs, churches, and other organizations keep an automated external defibrillator (AED) charged and ready on the premises.
 Research shows that having the right tools on hand, along with training staff members in CPR, can boost the survival rate.
-Despite popular belief, though AEDs are technologically complex devices, they are easy to use and easy to maintain, and save lives.
+Despite popular belief, though AEDs are technologically complex devices, they are easy to use and easy to maintain and save lives.

 Did you know that there are different types of defibrillators and a variety of companies to purchase them from?
 The two most common are automated external defibrillators and implantable cardioverter defibrillators.

 ICDs are also common.
 As the name implies, patients receive an implantable device via surgery.
 An ICD is typically placed about 1 inch below the collar bone and consists of a built-in pacemaker, a pulse generator, and electrode-tipped wires.
 The wires run through the veins and into the heart, allowing the device to monitor heart rate and send an electric shock to normalize it if it becomes abnormal.
+A pacemaker is different than a defibrillator.

 There are three additional types of defibrillators as well: